CNN Philippines: Closure

-On January 25, 2024, Media Newser Philippines reported that Nine Media Corporation and CNN mutually agreed to terminate its brand licensing agreement ahead of its expiry by the end of the year due to increasing financial losses, poor ratings of the network, and waning support from advertisers.
+On January 17, 2024, Media Newser Philippines reported that Nine Media Corporation and CNN mutually agreed to terminate its brand licensing agreement ahead of its expiry by the end of the year due to increasing financial losses, poor ratings of the network, and waning support from advertisers.
 Reportedly, the Radio Philippines Network branding is scheduled to return to its free TV affiliates for some time in the future while CNN assesses its future options, including possible plans to set up its own news bureau in the Philippines.

-On January 29, 2024, CNN Philippines confirmed that it would cease live news productions immediately, after which it shut down entirely on January 31; they cited financial losses and a decision to shift its focus toward the operations of their sister channel, Aliw Channel 23.
+On January 18, 2024, CNN Philippines confirmed that it would cease live news productions immediately, after which it shut down entirely end of the month on January 31; they cited financial losses and a decision to shift its focus toward the operations of their sister channel, Aliw Channel 23 which carried the simulcast of selected programs of sister station DWIZ-AM.
 (Note: Attributed to multiple references:) Nine Media President Benjamin Ramos said: "the employees were given their severance package and their salary for the whole month of February."

 CNN Philippines will discontinue operations on all media platforms effective Wednesday, January 31, 2024.

 A trusted source of news and information, CNN Philippines is accessible on free-to-air TV, cable, and digital platforms.

 To our staff, we thank you for your commitment and dedication.

 To our partners, including CNN Worldwide / Turner Broadcasting Corporation, we are grateful for your support.

 And to our viewers, our sincerest gratitude for your loyalty and trust over the past 9 years.